Contrary Creek (Missouri River tributary)

 Contrary Creek is a stream in Buchanan County in the U.S. state of Missouri.
 It is a tributary of the Missouri River.

 Contrary Creek was named for the fact it runs in a different direction relative to other nearby streams.
+It flows into Lake Contrary before continuing to the Missouri River.
+It sources from near Bloomington was in eastern Bloomington Township.